socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 G. Hohpe explains the difference between "scope" and "abstraction" in his blog post ["The Architect’s Path (Part 1 - Model)"](https://architectelevator.com/architecture/architect-path/).
 CRC cards have a narrow scope and a conceptual level of abstraction (bottom right quadrant).

-RDD and many other methods are compiled in the story ["Driven by Acronyms"](https://medium.com/olzzio/driven-by-acronyms-e1568b73e4aa) on Medium.
+RDD and many other methods are compiled and commented on in ["Driven by Acronyms"](https://medium.com/olzzio/driven-by-acronyms-e1568b73e4aa), a story on Medium.

 ### Data Provenance